![]() |

 Noli Me Tangere was written based on an excerpt from a Bible verse in the book of John 20:13-17 wherein a leper was made to wear a note announcing his leprosy so that people he met would avoid and stop bothering him.
-Noli Me Tangere depicts the social cancer Philippines have been had even up to now.
-The novel discusses the Philippine culture under the Spanish influence, the vices and habits of the Filipino people, and the powerful Roman Catholic church, more powerful than those in the government positions during those times.
+Noli Me Tangere depicts the social cancer the Philippines have had even up to now.
+The novel discusses the Philippine culture under Spanish influence, the vices and habits of the Filipino people, and the powerful Roman Catholic church, which was more powerful than those in government positions during those times.
 Jose Rizal was 26 years old when it was first published in 1887.
-Every character from that novel represented every facet of the Philippine society, from every Filipino home to its neighborhood, to gatherings, to education, to the church, and to the government.
+Every character from that novel represented every facet of Philippine society, from every Filipino home to its neighborhood to gatherings, to education, to the church, and to the government.

-Three years after, El Filibusterismo, a sequel of Noli Me Tangere was published.
+Three years later, El Filibusterismo, a sequel to Noli Me Tangere, was published.
 Rizal dedicated the book in honor of the three Filipino martyr priests, GOMBURZA, (Fathers Gomez, Burgos, & Zamora).
 El Filibusterismo depicts the political and educational situation of the Filipinos from the Spanish regime, making the Filipino reader clamor for real independence and democracy.

-These two novels somehow influenced and helped ignite the Filipinos' emotions and cravings for freedom that made the spark on Filipino revolution but Rizal remained on what he believed was a peaceful means of acquiring freedom and asking for direct representation of the Filipinos to the Spanish government, through his pen, through his writings.
+These two novels somehow influenced and helped ignite the Filipinos' emotions and cravings for freedom, which led to the Filipino revolution, but Rizal remained on what he believed was a peaceful means of acquiring freedom and asking for direct representation of the Filipinos to the Spanish government, through his pen, through his writings.

-Today, June 19, 2011, marks the 150th birthday of the Philippine national hero who paved the way for the Philippine independence along with hundreds of Filipino who shed their blood for the freedom we Filipinos are enjoying now.
+Today, June 19, 2011, marks the 150th birthday of the Philippine national hero who paved the way for the Philippine independence, along with hundreds of Filipinos who shed their blood for the freedom we Filipinos are enjoying now.

-Today, June 19, 2011, marks the 150th birthday of the Philippine national hero who paved the way for the Philippine independence along with hundreds of Filipino who shed their blood for the freedom we Filipinos are enjoying now.
+Today, June 19, 2011, marks the 150th birthday of the Philippine national hero who paved the way for the Philippine independence, along with hundreds of Filipinos who shed their blood for the freedom we Filipinos are enjoying now.

 Thank you.
 I learned something today.